The house where Ted Bundy lived in Pennsylvania

-The house is situated in Lafayette Hill, Pennsylvania, which is on the northern outskirts of Philadelphia.
+It is situated at 4039 South Warner Road in Lafayette Hill, which is on the northern outskirts of Philadelphia, Pennsylvania.

-For three months, he stayed in Tacoma and worked at a saw mill.
-Then, in September of 1969, he moved from Tacoma to the Rogers Rooming house in Seattle.
+After returning to Washington, he stayed in Tacoma and worked at a sawmill.
+Then, in September 1969, he moved from Tacoma to the Rogers' rooming house in Seattle.

-Bundy's rape fantasies started to "mature" while he was living in the Keystone State.
-During his short stay here, he made frequent trips to New York City and Jersey Shore.
+Bundy's rape fantasies started to mature while he was living in the Keystone State.
+During his short stay here, he made frequent trips to New York City and the Jersey Shore.

-For example, he liked to visit 42nd Street in Manhattan, which had a seedy reputation for prostitution and sex shops until it was eventually "cleaned up" and revitalized during the 1990s.
-He also liked to hang around the beach at Ocean City in New Jersey.
-There, he would stare at women as they were sunbathing and "trail" some of them.
+He reportedly liked to visit 42nd Street in Manhattan, which had a seedy reputation for prostitution and sex shops until it was eventually cleaned up and revitalized during the 1990s.

-Bundy claimed that this incident made him realize that he was inept.
+Bundy said that he attempted his first abduction in Ocean City in the spring of 1969.
+However, his target managed to escape.
+He claimed that this incident made him realize that he was too inept to get away with such a crime.
 Consequently, he decided to "cool it" for a number of years.

-During his time in Philadelphia, Bundy also attempted to track down his biological father.
+During his time in Philadelphia, he also tried to track down his biological father.
 However, he was unable to do so.